-5.3 The student's failure to provide and maintain current addresses with the Registrar, refusal to accept delivery of a letter, or failure to receive an email message because the mailbox is full or the message is inappropriately forwarded will not constitute good cause for failure to comply with written notices.
+5.3 The student's failure to provide and maintain current addresses with the Registrar, refusal to accept delivery of a letter, or failure to receive an email message because the mailbox is full, or the message is inappropriately forwarded will not constitute good cause for failure to comply with written notices.

-5.4 Failure to respond to notices delivered via Item 5.2 shall constitute a separate violation of this Code.
-Failure of the accused student to respond to the initiation of charges or schedule a procedural interview shall in no way prevent the University from scheduling and conducting a University Hearing Board hearing or a Disciplinary Conference with the Hearing Officer in the absence of the accused student.
-5.5 The Dean of Students may bar or cancel the enrollment of a student who fails to comply with notices sent in accordance with Item 5.2.
+5.4 Failure to respond to notices pursuant to this Code shall constitute a separate violation of this Code.
+Failure of the accused student to respond to the Disciplinary Referral Notice and/or return a completed Respondent Disciplinary Choice Form shall in no way prevent the University from scheduling and conducting a Disciplinary Conference with the Hearing Officer in the absence of the accused student.

+5.5 The Dean of Students may place a hold on or cancel the enrollment of a student who fails to comply with notices sent in accordance with Section 5.2.